 - Small businesses, defined as 0-50 employees with greater than $5M ARR

-In addition, we have included in this updated guide a bonus section on some of the different ways AI is being incorporated into the CFO and finance functions in different businesses today along with a comparison of the AI features of different software tools we’ve featured here.
-This information will benefit CFOs and others working in corporate FP&A looking for ways to harness the power of AI to streamline the work they do and improve financial performance.
+In addition, we have also included in this updated guide a discussion of how AI is being incorporated into the CFO and finance functions in different businesses today.
+This information will benefit finance leaders and teams looking for ways to harness the power of AI to streamline the work they do and improve financial performance.

 The best FP&A software for enterprises